Silverfeelin/Starbound-SpawnableItemPack/sipMods/README.md

 **<li>Unpacked Mod</li>**

-The mod you're trying to make a file for should be unpacked.
+The mod you're trying to make a patch for should be unpacked.
 If you have a packed mod, please [unpack it](http://community.playstarbound.com/threads/how-to-successfully-pack-and-unpack-pak-files.66649/) first.

 On this page, Frackin' Universe is used as an example.
 You can find Frackin' Universe by Sayter here: https://github.com/sayterdarkwynd/FrackinUniverse